NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 ## Step 1: Set parameters

-Replace 'path_to_atacworks' with the path to your cloned 'AtacWorks' github repository.
+Replace 'path_to_atacworks' with the path to your cloned and set up 'AtacWorks' github repository.
 ```
 atacworks=<path_to_atacworks>
 ```